Improved rapid extraction method for fish and shrimp and water samples that offers high recovery rates

 Protocol for the Screening of Malachite Green/Leucomalachite Green

-The proprietary MaxSignal® Malachite Green/LMG ELISA Kit is designed for routine screening for Malachite Green/Leucomalachite Green in fish, shrimp, fish/shrimp feed, fish oil and water samples of fish farms or fishponds.
+The proprietary MaxSignal® Malachite Green/LMG ELISA Kit is designed for routine screening for Malachite Green/Leucomalachite Green in a variety of sample types.
 The MaxSignal® Malachite Green/LMG ELISA Test is the only procedure described for screening samples for MG contamination in the USDA’s Chemistry Laboratory Guidebook which contains test methods used by FSIS Laboratories to support the Agency's inspection program, ensuring that meat, poultry, and egg products are safe, wholesome and accurately labeled.
 The pdf describing the protocol (Method Number R44a, Screening for Malachite Green and Crystal Violet by ELISA) can be read in the USDA’s Chemistry Laboratory Guidebook or downloaded HERE.

 The method is based on a competitive colorimetric ELISA assay.
 The Malachite Green (MG) antibody has been coated in the plate wells.
 During the analysis, sample is added along with the MG-Biotin Conjugate.
 If the MG residue is present in the sample, it will compete for the MG antibody, thereby preventing the MG-Biotin from binding to the antibody attached to the well.
 After washing the wells, Streptavidin-horseradish peroxidase (Streptavidin-HRP) is added.
 The Streptavidin-HRP will bind with the MG-Biotin attached to the MG antibody.
 The resulting color intensity, after addition of the HRP substrate (TMB), has an inverse relationship with the MG residue concentration in the sample.